PRESENTERS

 BY HAND

-Mark Shiner.jpeg
+Mark Shiner

 Mark is Curriculum Leader for Maritime Studies at UHI Orkney and has been at the department since its near closure in 2011.